How Long Do Greyhounds Live (And Why?)

 How Long Do Greyhounds Live?

-Greyhounds are generally affectionate, tender, social, and interact well with humans and other house pets once adopted.
+Greyhounds are affectionate, tender, social, and interact well with humans and other house pets once adopted.
 Since they are such ancient creatures, they carry almost noble blood which makes them less susceptible to diseases or harmful behavioral patterns.
 The female breed is more animated, social, and needs more interaction than the male counterpart which in turn are more laid back, easier to manage, and better with children.
 The greyhound breed is highly intelligent and so they are easy to house train, and as they are adopted when they are a little bit older, they are more tolerant towards children and simply walk away when bothered.

-Overall the lifespan of a racer greyhound can be divided into life on the racecourse and life after adoption while on the racecourse they often have to train for long hours, live in confinement, and are subjected to standard practices of racing life.
+Overall the lifespan of a racer greyhound can be divided into life on the racecourse and life after adoption while on the racecourse they have to train for long hours, live in confinement, and are subjected to standard practices of racing life.
 Once they are adopted they have a relatively easier life and with proper care and nutrition, they can live a long and healthy life.

 In summary: